Gordon of Kabul

 Gordon’s Great Game

-Posted in Afghanistan, British army, War, defence, delusional defence ministers by Jonathan Miller on October 7, 2007
+Posted in Afghanistan, British army, defence, delusional defence ministers, War by Deputy city editor on October 7, 2007

 Punch, April 1885.
 Brittania takes on Afghanistan